surpritam/tech-blog/README.md

 # Tech Blog

 A CMS-style blog site where developers can publish their blog posts and comment on other developers’ posts.
 This project follows the MVC paradigm, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
-The site is deployed on Render.

 ## Table of Contents